Matilde Landeta: Career

 In her third film, Trotacalles Landeta deals with the topic of infidelity.
 Here, a rich banker named Faustino is cheated on by Elena.
 When asked why Faustino doesn't redeem the fallen Elena, Landeta responded with her trademark regard for feminine strength.
 "In general, in films made by men, the men redeem the women.
 They forgive their transgressions and move forward with them to the point they turn them into saints.
 I don’t believe this is true.
 Women redeem themselves when they want!
 There is no man that is capable of redeeming them.
 Instead of making a history of selfless women, I wanted to create a history of women who had done something in life.
 I wanted to make my films about women I know and feel are true."

 Upon finishing her third film, Landeta decided to take a break from film making.
 She was hired by an American corporation to translate American television shorts into Spanish for syndication across Latin America.
 "At first, I was enthusiastic to take a break from all the fighting, get paid well for a while, and recuperate what I had invested [in my films].
 I spent over a year making these half hour shorts for the Americans.
 They were these oddly named shorts called Howdy Doody (1953), a name that in Spanish mean absolutely nothing."

 Matilde Landeta finished translating the shorts and decided to go back to film making.
 Unfortunately, she was barred from any attempt to make another film.
-It wasn't until 1991 when she made her final feature-length film Nocturno a Rosario (1991).
-Based on a poem by Manuel Acuña, Landeta modeled the film around Acuña's poem and a significant moment in Mexican history when Mexico was overtaken by a French rule.
+It wasn't until 1991 that she made her final feature-length film Nocturno a Rosario (1991).
+Based on a poem by Manuel Acuña, Landeta modeled the film around Acuña's poem and a significant moment in Mexican history when Mexico was overtaken by French rule.
 "What interested me about this history was the manner in which the people were suffering at the hands of the intellectuals who brought this foreign rule."

 Personal life

 Matilde grew up in a household that did not support her decision to become a filmmaker.
 This created a very strong conflict that damaged her family ties.
 During one of her interviews, however, she talks about how this was resolved one Christmas where she visited her family during the holidays.

 In 1933, Landeta married a colonel from Sonora who went by the name of Martín Toscano Rodríguez.
 When Martín proposed, she made it clear that she had a commitment to her career as a filmmaker to which the colonel claimed to have no issues with.
 They got divorced 10 years later because Landeta expressed no wish to have a family with her husband.
 In one of her interviews she talks about an unplanned pregnancy which resulted in a sick baby who died after three days of giving birth.
-She claims to have to desire to be a mother whatsoever.
+She said that she had no desire to be a mother.